Why Study Language Teaching & Learning?

-Language Teaching and Learning programs offer students the opportunity to explore how languages are learned and how they are most-effectively taught.
+Language Teaching & Learning programs offer students the opportunity to explore how languages are learned and how they are most-effectively taught.
 These programs allow students to consider questions such as the following:

 - What theoretical issues underlie the teaching and learning of language?

 - What teaching practices and choices arise from various frameworks of language?

 - How are first language acquisition and second language learning similar and different?

 - What does it mean to learn a second language simultaneously or successively?

 - What are the main psychological factors influencing second language acquisition?

 - What role should grammar instruction play in the teaching and learning of language?